 Darren Yancy has always been a self-starter and hard-working individual.
 He knows the value of a dollar and through diligent perseverance has achieved the American Dream.
 He was raised with the conservative principles of self-reliance and responsibility and he has engaged those values each and every day throughout his life.

-Darren’s sales and marketing career began in Texas at the young age of 16 when he began selling fire safety systems with MasterGuard Corporation.
+Darren’s sales and marketing career began in Texas at the young age of 16 when he began selling fire safety systems for a national fire safety company.
 From the beginning, Darren pioneered new ways to reach prospective customers and within only a year he became the youngest National Sales Champion in the history of the company.

 After moving to Arlington in 1984, Darren worked fulltime while also earning a degree in Business Administration from the University of Texas at Arlington in only three and a half years.
-Following college, Darren was recruited by a number of local businesses and he spent the next six years working for two area companies – The Freeman Auto Group and the Mortiz Group where he worked his way up through various sales, finance and leadership positions in the company.
+Trained to be an institutional broker, Darren graduated right after the stock market collapse of 1987.
+With his dream industry job prospects gone with the wind, Darren was recruited into the car business.
+He spent the next 4 plus years working his way up through various sales, finance and leadership positions in the industry.

-In the early nineties, he was recruited by Brinks Home Security and became the first National Sales Trainer for the company.
+In the early nineties, he was recruited by the largest home security company to become their first National Sales Trainer for the company.
 Darren revised the corporation’s sales and training programs and increased sales revenue by over 50% in less than 2 quarters.
 Following this impressive achievement, Darren was offered a promotion to Regional Manager to oversee operations in four states.
-However, Darren declined this position and accepted an offer from Nationwide Insurance in early 1994 to begin a new field operation in North Arlington Texas.
-After three years as an employee, Darren became an independent contractor representing Nationwide in the office he started from scratch.
-Knowing the Nationwide relationship would terminate from an employee status to an independent contractor, Darren formed a partnership with his wife Carol to cover products and services not afforded by the Nationwide Insurance contract.
-Yancy Insurance & Consulting Group, LP is the holding company for the various internal corporations Darren & Carol have formed to accommodate the needs of their clients.
-It is the parent company for the organization today.
+However, Darren declined this position and accepted an offer from one of the largest insurance companies in early 1994 to begin a new field operation in North Arlington Texas.
+After three years as an employee, Darren became an independent contractor representing the carrier in the office he started from scratch.

-Darren has always been concerned about the direction of Texas and America, but after the election of Barack Obama to the Whitehouse in 2008, Darren felt it was time to lend his talents to the political arena.
-He initially campaigned in the Congressional District 17 Republican Primary from February to September 2009.
-However, Darren withdrew from the race after a loss in an eminent domain lawsuit with energy producer XTO left his home unsellable.
-Not being daunted by a challenge, Darren switched to state level and campaigned for the Texas Senate in District 22.
+Speaking of politics, Darren has always been concerned about the direction of Texas and America, but after the election of Barack Obama to the Whitehouse in 2008, Darren felt it was time to lend his talents to the political arena.
+Darren entered into a state level campaign for the Texas Senate in District 22.

-The campaign was a tumultuous one, as Darren was taking on a 16 year incumbent in the Texas Legislature in Kip Averitt.
-Darren uncovered a scandal involving Averitt and the dogs of war were unleashed on Darren.
-As mentioned earlier, the Yancy’s businesses were taking a beating when Darren decided to run for office.
+The campaign was a tumultuous one, as Darren was taking on a 16 year incumbent in the Texas Legislature.
+Darren uncovered a scandal involving the State Senator and the dogs of war were unleashed on Darren.
+As mentioned earlier, the Darren’s businesses were taking a beating at the time of his campaigning.
 Money he planned to use for campaigning was no longer available and Darren is not fond of having to ask others to fund his efforts.
 Underfunded to combat the onslaught, Darren did not win the primary.
 He did, however, establish himself as a viable conservative candidate for public service while building a solid foundation of support to build on for a future campaign.
-However, with Darren taking on incumbent Averitt and exposing him, it led to Averitt resigning from the Texas Senate.
-Brian Birdwell won the Special Election to replace Averitt and would have never had the opportunity had Darren not stepped up to make a difference.